anzelesnik/R6Lighting/README.md

 -Ammo ('R' fades when a reload is suggested)

 -Secondary Gadget ('G' is red when gadget is still available)

+-TeamID (background lighting adjusted according to the team LocalPlayer is in)

+## Battleye Bypass

+I have implemented hLeaker by @Schnocker in the Launcher.
+I suggest you at least encrypt the shellcodes before using it.
+You have to open the game first, then R6Lighting.
+Also, currently you have to hardcode in the base address for the game because I can't get it to work by getting it dynamically for some reason (check R6Lighting/MemoryRead.cs).
+**WARNING!** There is a chance of getting banned.
+I am not responsible for any bans, neither is @Schnocker!

 ## Notes